-At 10:30 on the dot, two people climbed aboard the Bookmobile, and by 10:35 approximately eight people were inside.
-A variety of bicycles were leaning against the front and side of the bus.
-Other bikes were strewn this way and that on the grass.
-How liberating to hop on your bike and fetch some books without having to worry about traffic, subway steps, or bike locks!
+At 10:30 on the dot, two patrons climbed aboard the Bookmobile, and by 10:35 approximately eight people were inside, their bicycles leaning against the front and side of the bus.
+Other bikes were strewn at random on the grass, prompting me to ponder how liberating it must be to hop on a bike and fetch your books without having to worry about traffic, subway steps, or bike locks!

 Even though the driver-librarian had to process the materials by hand due to a computer problem, patrons waited patiently in line with their armfuls of books.
 Meanwhile, a mom was asking her two young children for feedback on the week’s selection of picture books.
 She would read a line or two, show some illustrations, and see if the kids showed interest in the book.
-When she’d gathered her literacy supplies, she showed off some of the titles to a friend, who exclaimed, “Look at the eyes on that lemur!”
+When she’d gathered up all the books that had passed the interest test, she showed off some of the titles to a friend, who exclaimed, “Look at the eyes on that lemur!”

 Eventually, I made my way to the front of the bus to check out a book on Vermeer.
 When I commented that the driver’s job seemed fun, he said, “The people are nice, and it’s never a dull moment!”
-It certainly looked as if Ward’s Island residents of all ages were really happy to see him drive up and spend a few hours dispensing a wealth of information, entertainment, and good cheer.
+Indeed, Ward’s Island residents of all ages seemed happy to see him drive up and spend a few hours dispensing a wealth of printed information, entertainment, and good cheer.